erin-hughes/book-review-blog/reviews/2024-02-a-sign-of-affection.md

 For the most noteworthy example of this, let's skip ahead a bit to a moment late in volume 3 of the manga, when Yuki and Itsuomi are reunited after he spent some time abroad.
 Yuki reads Itsuomi's lips and believes that he asks "is it ok if I hug you?", but is left stunned when he instead leans in and kisses her.
 Her surprise is because in Japanese, the word for hug (ぎゅー, or "gyuu") and the word for kiss (ちゅー, or "chuu") both share the same "uu" sound.
 So Yuki misreads Itsuomi's question, which was actually "is it ok if I kiss you?"

-> The misinterpretation isn't a typical mix-up; it thoughtfully incorporates Yuki's experience with lip-reading.
+<pullquote>The misinterpretation isn't a typical mix-up; it thoughtfully incorporates Yuki's experience with lip-reading.</pullquote>

 This moment is a brilliant example of all of the manga's concepts coming together perfectly.
 Misunderstandings like this are such a staple trope of romance and slice of life stories, where the conflict needs to come from the relationships between the characters rather than some external malevolent force.
 But where sometimes these incidents of miscommunication can feel quite contrived, _A Sign of Affection_ uses Yuki's disability to create a moment that feels much more natural.
 The misinterpretation isn't a typical mix-up; it thoughtfully incorporates Yuki's experience with lip-reading, and the confusion that can arise when she tries to communicate with people.
 The resulting encounter feels very authentic, and is one of the sweetest moments in the series so far.